Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Research design

 \subsection{Case sampling}

-The goal for our sampling was to identify the most mature in terms of digital maturity, and investigate their policy and related support actions related to the use of OSS as an instrument for software reuse and collaborative development, which we consider our units of analysis.
-To support our sampling, we identified four international indexes for digital maturity.
+We adopted a purposive sampling approach~\cite{patton2014qualitative}, with the goal to identify mature countries in terms of digital maturity.
+The aim was to investigate their policy and related support actions related to the use of OSS as an instrument for software reuse and collaborative development, which we consider our units of analysis.
+To support our sampling, we identified four international indices for digital maturity.

-\begin{itemize} \item The Digital Economy and Society Index (DESI)\citeyearpar{ec2024desi} \item eGovernment Benchmark~\citeyearpar{ec2024egov} \item UN E-Government Survey~\citeyearpar{un2024egov} \item OECD Digital Government Index\citeyearpar{oecd2023index} \end{itemize}
+\begin{itemize} \item The Digital Economy and Society Index (DESI)~\cite{ec2024desi} \item eGovernment Benchmark~\cite{ec2024egov} \item UN E-Government Survey~\cite{un2024egov} \item OECD Digital Government Index\cite{oecd2023index} \end{itemize}

 Taking maturity, geographical representation, and resource constraints into account, 16 countries were sampled, as presented in Table~\ref{tab:countries-sampled}.
-Fourteen of these were selected with the rationale that they were among the top ten in at least two listings.
+Fourteen of these were selected because they were among the top ten in at least two listings.
 Four were chosen because they were among the top five in at least one list.
-One additional country was sampled to improve geographical representation of the south pacific (New Zealand), and one additional country to ensure the representation of an earlier reported mature adopter of OSS (France).
+One additional country was sampled to improve geographical representation in the South Pacific (New Zealand), and one additional country was sampled to ensure representation of an earlier reported mature OSS adopter (France).